FMTools/FeatureIDE-wiki/Software-Product-Line-Developer/FeatureIDE-functions-in-deep/Feature-Model-Editor/Feature-Diagram.md

 # 2. Feature Diagram Layouts:

-## 2.i Layouting possibilities
+## 2.i Layout-Algorithms for the Feature Order

-There are currently 4 different kinds of layouting-algorithms usable in FeatureIDE, aswell as one option for manually adjusting the Feature Layout.
-These can be selected by clicking right-click and selecting the wanted layout at "Set Layout" in the Feature Diagram Editor.
+There are currently four different kinds of layouting-algorithms usable in FeatureIDE, aswell as one option for manually adjusting the Feature Layout.
+These can be selected by right-clicking and selecting the wanted layout at "Set Layout" in the Feature Diagram Editor.

 ### 2.ia Manual Layout